Scotland thrash Romania to set up Ireland decider

 Satisfying for Scots but uncomfortable for rugby

-Scotland could only beat what was in front of them but this utter annihilation was a mild training run compared to what's coming down in the line against Ireland in Paris next weekend.
+Scotland could only beat what was in front of them but this utter annihilation was a mild training run compared with what is coming down in the line against Ireland in Paris next weekend.
 It was a rugby Test in name only.
 It was satisfying for the Scots but deeply uncomfortable for the game as a whole.

 Townsend's team will make that journey in good heart and with a bucket of tries in the bank, as was expected.
 Romania are an underfunded, underplayed side with a squad of seriously average players, but throw indiscipline into the mix and an almighty drubbing is the result.

 Getting three yellows in the opening half, two of them for head-to-shoulder incidents, none of which were upgraded to red by the secret society in the bunker, hardly helped their cause.
 Scotland should have scored more.
-Had they brought up a century then they would not have been flattered.
+Had they brought up a century they would not have been flattered.

 They had a good attitude from the get-go.
-Watson set the tone early on with some lusty carries and it was the flanker, playing for game-time against Ireland, who started the rout.
+Watson set the tone early with some lusty carries and it was the flanker, playing for game time against Ireland, who started the rout.
 Ollie Smith and Cam Redpath made the initial line breaks and Watson appeared out wide to finish once the Romanian defence narrowed.

 Healy's kicking was immaculate all night and he banged over a tricky conversion.
 Even at that point, Romania were blowing.
 How they suffered thereafter, though.